 As chief resident, he contributed to the curriculum of the medical educator track available to UB psychiatry residents.

-“I don’t think I could have done any of these things if I weren’t in a supportive environment—particularly early on in training, when it’s so easy to get off track because of other responsibilities,” he says.
+“I don’t think I could have done any of these things if I weren’t in a supportive environment — particularly early on in training, when it’s so easy to get off track because of other responsibilities,” he said.

-From medical student to chief resident to junior faculty, Hernandez has benefited from the spectrum of mentorship available in UB’s psychiatry department.
+From medical student to chief resident to a (now former) faculty member, Hernandez benefited from the spectrum of mentorship available in UB’s psychiatry department.

-“I have never felt like I’m out in the wind, trying to figure things out by myself,” he says.
-“If I ever come across a situation where I need help or advice—clinically or otherwise—it’s very easy to get.
+“I have never felt like I’m out in the wind, trying to figure things out by myself,” he said.
+“If I ever come across a situation where I need help or advice — clinically or otherwise — it’s very easy to get.”

-“Some universities have a reputation for burning out junior faculty,” Hernandez adds, “and some have a reputation for helping them develop into senior faculty.
+“Some universities have a reputation for burning out junior faculty,” Hernandez added, “and some have a reputation for helping them develop into senior faculty.”

 “UB definitely falls into the latter category.”